 Probably though the actual end came the summer before when Oasis played their two huge Knebworth gigs.
 Britpop couldn’t get any bigger.
 There was nowhere else to go.** It seemed a celebration but also a fin de siècle party for a lost age.
 A final round of drinks before time was called.

 So 1993 – 1996 it is then (or 93-97 if I find a good track and need to bend my own rules).

 The Charlatans by the mid 90's had a groove.
 I saw them a couple of times in the 90's.
 Great gigs.
 I love this song for the guitar sound, the guitar solo and the fact that it ROCKS.

 Saw the Fannies a lot in 1990's.
 Although they came out of the grunge scene, they produced probably the best Britpop Album in 1995 - Grand Prix.
 I loved this song and the lyrics always seemed a little personal to me.
 I did have a girlfriend.
 She was a lot younger than me.

 I only saw Ride only once - on The Leave Them All Behind Tour 1992.
 This one comes from 1994 from Carnival of Light.
 From Time To Time is one of my favourite Britpop songs but also, one of my favourites anytime, anywhere.
 Magical, hypnotic, great harmonies.

 Radiohead – Street Spirit (Fade Out)

-I remember someone saying they liked Radiohead in 1993.
+I remember someone telling me in 1993 that they liked Radiohead.
 I bought Pablo Honey and thought it shit and so avoided them for the next year.
 I probably caught the last part of their set at Reading 1993 waiting for Blur.
-And then in the Virgin Store in Brighton they were playing The Bends.
+And then - whilst browsing in the Virgin Store in Brighton - they were playing The Bends in 1994.
 Those last three tracks!
 Wow!
 Stunning.
 And this one, magical and so perfect.
 They were never this good again.